 …

-c) If dot11RSNAProtectedManagementFramesActivated is true, the recipient shall maintain a single replay counter for received individually addressed robust Management frames except Protected Fine Timing frames (see 9.6.34 (Protected Fine Timing Frame details)) and Protected Sensing frames (see 9.6.36 (Protected Sensing Frame details)) that are received with the To DS subfield equal to 0, and a single replay counter for received individually addressed robust PV1 Management frames except Protected Fine Timing frames (see 9.6.34 (Protected Fine Timing Frame details)) and Protected Sensing frames (see 9.6.36 (Protected Sensing Frame details)), and shall use the PN from the received frame to detect replays.
+c) If dot11RSNAProtectedManagementFramesActivated is true, the recipient shall maintain a single replay counter for received individually addressed robust Management frames except Protected Fine Timing frames (see 9.6.34 (Protected Fine Timing Frame details)) and Protected Sensing frames (see 9.6.36 (Protected Sensing Frame details)) that are received with the To DS subfield equal to 0 and Protected Beamforming/CSI/CQI frame (see 12.13.1 (EDP Robust Individually Addressed Management Frame)), and a single replay counter for received individually addressed robust PV1 Management frames except Protected Fine Timing frames (see 9.6.34 (Protected Fine Timing Frame details)), Protected Sensing frames (see 9.6.36 (Protected Sensing Frame details)), and Protected Beamforming/CSI/CQI frame (see 12.13.1 (EDP Robust Individually Addressed Management Frame)), and shall use the PN from the received frame to detect replays.

-d) If dot11RSNAProtectedManagementFramesActivated is true and dot11QMFActivated is also true, the recipient shall maintain an additional replay counter for each ACI for received individually addressed robust Management frames and robust PV1 Management frames that are received with the To DS subfield equal to 1, except Protected Fine Timing frames (9.6.34 Protected Fine Timing Frame details), protected PV1 Protected Fine Timing frames (see 9.6.34 (Protected Fine Timing Frame details)), Protected Sensing frames (see 9.6.36 (Protected Sensing Frame details)).
+d) If dot11RSNAProtectedManagementFramesActivated is true and dot11QMFActivated is also true, the recipient shall maintain an additional replay counter for each ACI for received individually addressed robust Management frames and robust PV1 Management frames that are received with the To DS subfield equal to 1, except Protected Fine Timing frames (9.6.34 Protected Fine Timing Frame details), protected PV1 Protected Fine Timing frames (see 9.6.34 (Protected Fine Timing Frame details)), Protected Sensing frames (see 9.6.36 (Protected Sensing Frame details)), and Protected Beamforming/CSI/CQI frame (see 12.13.1 (EDP Robust Individually Addressed Management Frame)).

 The QMF receiver shall use the ACI encoded in the Sequence Number field of the received frame to select the replay counter to use for the received frame, and shall use the PN from the received frame to detect replays.
 A replayed frame occurs when the PN from the frame is less than or equal to the current value of the management frame replay counter that corresponds to the ACI of the frame.

 e) If dot11RSNAProtectedManagementFramesActivated is true, the recipient shall maintain a separate replay counter for receiving individually addressed Protected Fine Timing frames (see 9.6.34 (Protected Fine Timing Frame details)) and shall use the PN from the received frame to detect replays.